envelope-zero/backend/docs/upgrading.md

 # Upgrading

 :warning: You cannot skip major versions on upgrades.
-You have to upgrade to at least one release of each major version.
+You have to upgrade to the latest release of each major version before updating to the next major version.

 If upgrades between versions require manual actions, those are described here.

+# to v4.0.0

+For breaking changes to functionality, see the release notes.
+Upgrade as follows:

+## Using the binary directly

+1. Upgrade to v3.22.2 before upgrading to v4.0.0.
+2. Upgrade to v4.0.0

+## Using the OCI image

+With the upgrade to v4.0.0, the image will now run rootless.

+1. Upgrade to v3.22.2 before upgrading to v4.0.0.
+2. Turn off your backend instance.
+This depends on how you have deployed the backend.
+On Kubernetes, scale the Deployment to 0, with docker(-compose), delete the container.
+3. Update the ownership of the database file.
+Enter the directory where it is stored and run `chown 65532:65532 gorm.db` to update the permissions to the user the image is now using.
+4. Upgrade to v4.0.0

 # to v3.0.0